PhilipYip1988/python-tutorials/014_system_module_custom_modules/readme.md

 ![img_042](./images/img_042.png)

-Notice the only command line argument in this ```argv``` list is the str corresponding to the name of the script file itself.
-This is always at index ```0```.
+Notice the only command line argument in this argv list is the str corresponding to the name of the script file itself.
+This is always at index 0.
 This command line argument was supplied after the command python in the terminal.
 A space is used to seperate out command line arguments.

 Other command line arguments can be added, these will all be of the type str: